dashpay/docs-core/docs/reference/block-chain-serialized-blocks.md

 Dash Core v0.16 included logic to gradually adjust the block reward allocation once the BIP-9 activation threshold was met.
-The reward reallocation was signaled via BIP-9 bit 5 and was activated at block 1374912 upon signalling by a sufficient number of blocks.
+The reward reallocation was signaled via BIP-9 bit 5 and was activated at block 1374912 upon signaling by a sufficient number of blocks.

 This reallocation will eventually result in miners receiving 40% of the non-governance block subsidy and masternodes receiving 60% of it rather than the 50/50 split that was used for several years.